resir014/resir014.xyz/src/content/posts/article/2020-01-01-2020plus-part-2-an-entire-decades-retrospective/index.md

 Looking back, I know there were many things I could improve, like reducing the use of filler noises, regulating my breath better (though I guess that was a side effect of my stage fright!), but overall... it wasn't a very bad first attempt, was it?

 Another high moment of my decade was attending my first ever overseas conference, JSConf Asia 2019 in Singapore.
-I get to meet community leaders, and other developers, some of which I have met and interacted with online, and I never thought I
+I get to meet community leaders, and other developers, some of which I have met and interacted with online, and I never thought I would meet them in person.
+Now that's an experience I can't afford trading away for anything else, and I hope I'll be able to attend JSConf again for 2020!

 ## Being an independent content creator